azak00/SOC-WITH-SIEM/README.md

 - Azure Virtual Machines
 - Data Connection Endpoint: Connection bridge to receive collected logs and send to log analytics workspace.
 - Azure Log Analytics Workspaces
-- Data Connection Rule:
+- Data Connection Rule: Defines where data is collected and transformed and where to send it.
-- Azure Sentinel: Plot map
+- Azure Sentinel: Azure SIEM to analyse and visualize logs on a global attack map.
--